AmritMurali/SpotifyToMP3/README.md

 ```
 After it is done, the folder will appear in the same directory.
 That's it!

-Out of the 67 songs I tried, 5 songs were mislabeled.
-I suggest doing 20 songs at a time.

 # SearchToMP3 instructions
 Skip the spotify steps, but add the GOOGLE_KEY and MUSIC_PATH.
 Just type the name of the audio you want and type 0 when you're done.
 ```